 When I saw the term “banana republic” trending, I quickly eliminated any inkling that the fancy clothing store* had announced a poorly timed loungewear sale and continued scrolling.

-Sheltering in place in his office, Representative Mike Gallagher (R-WI) posted a video describing the situation and demanding that President Trump act quickly to de-escalate the situation.
+Sheltering in place in his office, Representative Mike Gallagher (R-WI) posted a video describing the situation and demanding that President Trump act quickly to de-escalate the violence.
 “We are witnessing absolute banana republic crap in the United States Capitol right now. @realdonaldtrump, you need to call this off,” he tweeted.

 Later that evening after local and federal law enforcement officers finally secured the Capitol and lawmakers re-convened, Representative Adam Kinzinger (R-IL) gave a statement on the House floor, saying, “As a student of foreign policy, if someone described to me the actions that we saw, I would’ve assumed we were in a failed state or a banana republic…”